CFA FAQs

 How will the agencies score the CFAs?

-The agencies use their own scoring techniques and assign points to eligible projects using criteria contained in the CFA Available Resources document.
+The agencies use their own scoring techniques and assign points to eligible projects using criteria contained in the Available CFA Resources document.
 The score incorporates the individual program’s technical scoring requirements based on the program requirements.
-The agency’s technical score, worth up to 80% of the total score, will be combined with the Regional Council scoring of up to 20% of the total score for programs that are part of the Regional Economic Development Council Initiative.
-For other programs within the CFA, potential applicants should refer the full program guidelines provided as a link to the agency website/file.
-These can be found by going to the NYS Consolidated Funding Application and selecting through the links at the bottom of the page.
+The agency’s technical score, worth up to 80% of the total score, will be combined with the Regional Council scoring of up to 20% of the total score.

 How will the Regional Councils’ endorsement standards relate to regional strategic plans?